thednp/color-picker/README.md

 ## Highlights

 - Accessibility Focus for WAI-ARIA compliance
-- ES6+ sources with TypeScript definitions
+- TypeScript sourced code base
 - Framework agnostic and flexible design
 - Supporting HEX(a), RGB(a), HSL(a) and HWB, the last three also in CSS4 Color Module flavours
 - Supports keyboard and touch events
 - Automatic repositioning of the popup dropdown on show / window scroll
 - SCSS sources with minimal style required
+- Cypress tested
 - Right To Left Languages Supported
 - light footprint, `10kb` in size when minified and gZipped